Danny Burgess: History

 Burgess was born in Zephyrhills, Florida in 1986 and attended the University of South Florida.
-While a college student, he was elected to the Zephyrhills City Council in 2005, defeating Celia Graham with 60 percent of the vote.
+While a college student, he was elected to the Zephyrhills City Council in 2005, defeating Celia Graham with about 60 percent of the votes.
 Burgess was re-elected in 2007, defeating Richard Kaeberlein with 82 percent of the vote, and he served as President of the City Council.
 In 2008, after he graduated with a degree in political science, he resigned from the City Council to attend the Dwayne O. Andreas School of Law in Orlando, graduating with his Juris Doctor in 2011.
 Upon graduation, he was commissioned in the Judge Advocate General's Corps of the U.S. Army Reserve as a first lieutenant and continues to serve in the rank of captain.
 He also began practicing with Johnson, Auvil, Pratico & Chane PA.
 After the Mayor of Zephyrhills resigned after he faced impeachment proceedings over allegations of sexual harassment, Burgess ran in a special election to succeed him, and won, serving out the final year of the previous mayor's term.
 He did not run for re-election in 2014.